Drop the Device and Unplug for Your WellnessDec 14, 2021

 Light is Composed of Colors and Your Brain Can Detect Them

 As discussed in our multi-part articles on sleep (LINK HERE for Why you Sleep, High Yield Sleep Strategies, 3 Things to Avoid with Sleep), there exist multiple types of light.
-By definition all light contains multiple colors within it.
+By definition, all light contains multiple colors within it.
 A way to prove this is by placing a refracting glass up to the light in question and seeing if you get a rainbow.

 Small cells in the back of your eye called cones sense the color of light.
 You also have rods that sense the presence or absence of light.
-Both cells share similarity with those inside of the pineal gland, which controls the sleep-wake cycle or circadian rhythm.
+Both cells share similarities with those inside of the pineal gland, which controls the sleep-wake cycle or circadian rhythm.

 However, certain forms of light tend to contain more of one dominant color or the other.
 Two of the most basic forms include orange light and blue light.
 Think of these two light colors as opposites.

 The Blue Light Emitted from Devices Interferes with Sleep

 Orange light is most commonly found in organic light sources such as the sun.
 On the other hand, blue light is emitted from technological devices like your screen.
 Blue light, received by your rods and cones, sends a signal to your brain that it is time to be awake.
 Therefore, if you keep staring at your screen, without blue light blocking, you will have a hard time falling asleep.